Navreet20/AI-Job-Assistant/README.md

 - Demonstrates how browser extension would work
 - Simulates form field detection and profile mapping
 - Shows confidence scores for auto-filled data
-- **Note:** This is a UI prototype.
-Production version would require Chrome Extension APIs.

 ### 6. Profile Manager
 - Complete onboarding with career preferences